calnet-oss/grails-external-groovy-plugin/README.md

 Create a script in your `external-scripts` directory, such as `external-scripts/hello.groovy`.

-hello.groovy:
+`hello.groovy`:
 ```
 println("hello world")
 ```

-To run this script from your application:
+### To run this script from your application

-Add an import:
+Add an import to your application code:
 ```
 import edu.berkeley.groovy.ScriptRunner
 ```